-Tech4Learning's tools like Wixie and Frames make it easy to create a beautiful visual story with images and narration.
-A tool like Share lets student's craft non-linear stories in the style of a Choose Your Own Adventure® book.
+Tech4Learning's Wixie makes it easy to create a beautiful visual story with images and narration.

 No matter which tool you use, have students write their story and use a storyboard to chunk it into pages or scenes.
 Illustrate the stories using the stickers, drawing tools, or their own photos.
 Then, have students read their stories and capture their feeling and intonation using the recording tool.

 Need some inspiration on topics?
-Check out these digital storytellling lesson plans.
+Check out more digital storytellling lesson plans.

 Shakespeare's 400th birthday - April 23rd